 Staying Competitive

 Firms and professionals in the accounting industry must navigate the changing dynamics to remain competitive.
 As they say, AI won’t replace accountants.
-Rather, it will replace accountants who don’t know how to use AI.
+Rather, it will replace accountants who don’t know how to use AI (IBM).
 Hence, accounting firms should adapt their skill sets and transform their roles to remain relevant in an industry driven by technological innovation.

 Maintaining Professional Standards